cnyvfang/PyFADE/README.md

 # PyFADE

-PyFADE is an unofficial Python package for FADE metric (Fog Aware Density Evaluator) fog density estimation.
+PyFADE is an unofficial Python implementation of FADE (Fog Aware Density Evaluator).
-It packages the optimized Python implementation together with the original reference model parameters.
-The implementation is designed to match the MATLAB calculation path closely.
+The implementation is designed to closely match the MATLAB results, while providing higher efficiency and stronger plug-and-play compatibility with existing experimental code.

 ## ⚙️ Installation